Blackened Shrimp Tacos are a healthy, gluten free, and Whole30 compliant recipe to take your standard cajun shrimp recipe to the next level.

 - 2 tablespoons paprika

-- 1 tablespoon garlic salt, if you sub this for garlic powder, just be sure to add salt to the mixture
+- 1 tablespoon garlic salt, can sub for garlic powder, just be sure to add salt to the mixture

 - 1 tablespoon onion powder